-A few years ago, travelling though Mexico, I met an extraordinary woman.
+A few years ago, travelling though Mexico, I met an extraordinary woman who taught me what it is to stretch your mind.
 Over a breakfast conversation in our beach restaurant on the Yukatan Peninsular, she told me about a motorbike accident she’d been involved in a few years earlier.
 She had been riding pillion with her boyfriend along Route 101 – that stunning stretch of Pacific Highway between Santa Barbara and San Francisco.
 The accident happened at a horseshoe in the road, at the top of a steep ravine.
 She had been thrown from the motorbike at high speed and fallen hundreds of feet into the ravine below.
 Nearly every single bone in her body was broken.

 Sitting next to her at the breakfast table, this woman appeared no more or less significant than anyone else in the restaurant.
 She certainly bore no outward signs of an experience that could have easily left her paralysed or disabled.
 Her body, it appeared, had made a complete recovery.
 Yet, I was struck by the depth and liveliness in this woman’s eyes, which sparkled and danced as she spoke.
 She had a secret and I needed to know.

 “How did you heal so well?”
 I asked.